-During the year ended December 31, 2019, the Plan failed the non-discrimination testing.
-Excess contributions totaling \$79,008 are recorded as a liability in the accompanying statements of net assets available for benefits and as a reduction of participant-directed contributions for the year ended December 31, 2019.
-The Plan reimbursed these excess contributions to its participants during the following year.
+During the year ended December 31, 2020, the Plan passed the non-discrimination testing and in December 31, 2019, the Plan failed the testing.
+Excess contributions totaling \$79,008 were recorded as a liability in the prior year financial statements of net assets available for benefits.
+The Plan reimbursed these excess contributions to its participants during 2020.